 I awoke, once again in oncoming traffic.
 I swerved automatically, relying on my muscle memory to do so, for I was preoccupied with my own thoughts.
 The creature’s words stuck with me, especially ‘brain’ and ‘sickness’.
 My dream was trying to tell me something, but I was just so tired.
 What was I to do?
 In a fortunate moment of clarity, the puzzle pieces clicked into place.
 Without a second thought, I sped to my destination.
 I wasn’t going home this time.
 I was going to my doctor’s office.

-I peeled into my doctor’s parking lot with so much ferocity that I scared a few people walking out of his office.
+I peeled into the parking lot with so much ferocity that I scared a few people walking out of his office.
 I opened my car door and jumped out without even thinking to take my keys out of the ignition.
-I ran into the building and up to his office, slamming his door open, startling the hell out of him and his staff.
+I ran into the building and up to his office, swinging his door open, startling the hell out of him and his staff.
 I didn’t care.
-It was imperative that I spoke with him now.
+It was imperative that I spoke with him right then and there.

 “It’s my brain!”
 I yelled.